Battle of Bucharest: Battle of the Argeș and its aftermath

 On 1 December, the Romanian Army began its attack, striking the 20 km wide gap between the Mackensen and Falkenhayn groups, thus causing the retreat of Mackensen's platoon and the reversal of von Falkenhayn's platoon's flank.
 The plan succeeded in its early stage, as the Romanian and Russian forces managed to surprise the enemy.
 Romanian forces captured thousands of prisoners and significant quantities of material during this counter-offensive.
 German General Erich Ludendorff considered the situation to be very serious: "On 1 December the left flank of the Danube Army was very powerfully attacked southwest of Bucharest and pushed back.
 The German troops who crossed the Neajlov were cut off and isolated.
 The situation most certainly became very critical."
 Only the last-minute intervention of the 26th Turkish Infantry Division on 2 December saved Mackensen's group from encirclement.

 The Romanians suffered a considerable setback when a staff car carrying attack plans accidentally drove into a German position and was captured.
 These plans were vital to the Germans.
 As various developments took place, (General Culcer's "betrayal", the lack of involvement on the part of the Russian armed forces), the German, Bulgarian and Turkish forces, by taking advantage of their superior numbers, soon managed to recover and push back the Romanian forces, leaving the way to the capital open.

 Thus, on 6 December 1916, the German troops entered Bucharest and occupied it.
-In the end, the Romanian Government and the Romanian armed forces were forced to retreat to Moldavia.
+Ultimately, the Romanian Government and the Romanian armed forces were forced to retreat to Moldavia.

 Even though the Battle for Bucharest was lost, it only served as a tactical defeat in the end, as the Central Powers failed their strategic goal of eliminating Romania from the war.

 The Battle for Bucharest is considered to be the most complex military operation undertaken by the Romanian Army in 1916, both because of the number of men involved and because of its length, as well as because of the length of its front line.